cymen/ttt-lua/README.markdown

 Scope
 -----

-Variables are global unless the keyword `local` is used or they are within a block expression (such as `if (block expression) then ... end`).
+Variables are global unless the keyword `local` is used or they are within a block expression (such as the `i` varible in `for i = 1, 10 do ... end`).